When snow falls it creates something far worse than a winter wonderland for many people.

 You may also not have lagged pipes or cold water tank.
 This means you stand a big chance of the pipes or the tank bursting when the water inside freezes and expands, meaning that you could wake up to a burst water tank, and the contents in your front room.

 As soon as the snow melts, either bit some rolls of loft insulation and fit them yourself, or get a contractor to do it.
-For those on a low income or benefits, it is possible under the green deal scheme and the warmer homes initiative, to get a grant to have your loft insulation fitted for free.
+For those on a low income or benefits, it used to be possible under the green deal scheme and the warmer homes initiative, to get a grant to have your loft insulation fitted for free, however the green deal has ended but it is worth asking your local council if any insulations chemes are currently available..

 Other problems that become apparent due to snow is the LOAD that is bearing down on the roof and this is a side effect of actually HAVING insulation in the loft.